competor/PuzzleScript/README.md

 * change the tone.

 * no error message is shown in editor console if your MML is wrong. watch browser's console log.
+(Search "SyntaxError: Unexpected token: xx")